 Traffic detection information sent by the SMF to the UPF for a PDU Session may be associated with Network instance for detection and routing of traffic over N6.
 In the case of IP PDU Session Type, Network Instances can, e.g. be used by the UPF for traffic detection and routing in the case of different IP domains or overlapping IP addresses.
 In the case of Ethernet PDU Session Type, different Network Instances can e.g. be configured in the UPF with different ways to handle the association between N6 and the PDU Sessions.

-Based on SMF instructions, UPF may identify the PDU Sets, according to the Protocol Description in PDR, to derive the PDU Set Information for DL traffics and send it to RAN via DL GTP-U header of each PDU identified as belonging to a PDU Set.
-The PDU Set Information, is described in clause 5.37.5.
-The PDU Set identification can be done by UPF implementation or by detecting RTP/SRTP header or payload.
-The details of the RTP/SRTP headers, header extensions and/or payloads used to identify PDU Sets are defined in TS 26.522 [179].

-Based on SMF instructions, UPF may identify the End of Data Burst based on Protocol Description or UPF implementation, as described in clause 5.37.8.3.

 >>>>END OF CHANGES<<<<